AdiRey/Class-Managment/README.md

 - Two options to log-in for users: using index or email address
 - Pagination of students teachers and classes lists
 - Data validation
-- Basic unit tests checking the correct operation of repositories and services (todo in near future: adding tests for controllers)
+- Basic unit tests that validate operation of repositories and services (TODO in near future: adding tests for controllers)
-- Change student account password
+- Changing student account password

 ## Technologies
 - Java 11